DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-stored-procedure.md

 This tutorial demonstrates how to bind a report to a stored procedure provided by an SQL data source:

 1. [Create a new report](../add-new-reports.md).
 2. Click the report's smart tag.
-In the invoked actions list, expand the drop-down menu for the **Data Source** property and click **Add Report DataSource**.
+In the invoked actions list, expand the drop-down menu for the **Data Source** property and click **Add New DataSource**.

 	![](../../../../images/eurd-win-report-smart-tag-add-new-data-source.png)